epigen/DNAmeth500species/README.md

 08.4_tissue_diffMeth.R
 ```

-# Validationon on reference genomes
+# Validation on on reference genomes

-##01 CrossMapping RefFreeDMA analysis to reference genomes
+## 01 CrossMapping RefFreeDMA analysis to reference genomes

 determining which genomes to process, cleaning them up and concatting
 ```bash